armory/docs/content/en/docs/release-notes/armoryspinnaker_v2-27-1-RC-preview.md

 ## Highlighted updates

+### Armory Agent for Kubernetes

+Armory Enterprise 2.27.x requires an updated version of the Agent Clouddriver Plugin.
+The minimum plugin version required is `v0.10.0`.

 ### Clouddriver

 #### General fixes

 * Fixed an NPE related to the `kubesvcCredentialsLoader`.
 * Fixed an issue where new namespaces failed to get created as part of a Deploy Manifest Stage.
 This issue occurred because of a validation problem.
+* The Clouddriver service is now more resilient when starting.
+Previously, the service failed to start if an account that gets added has permission errors.

+#### AWS Lambda

+> Note that these updates also require v1.0.8 of the AWS Lambda plugin.

+- Fixed an issue in the UI where a stack trace gets displayed when you try to view functions. <!--BOB-30359-->
+- Fixed an issue where the UI did not show functions for an application when there are no configured clusters.
+Functions now appear instead of a 404 error. <!--BOB-30260-->
+- Caching behavior and performance have been improved.
+The changes include fixes for the following issues:
+  - The Lambda API returns request conflicts (HTTP status 409).
+  - Event Source Mapping of ARNs fails after initially succeeding.
+This occured during the Lambda Event Configuration Task.
+  - Underscores (_) in environment variable names caused validation errors.
+  - An exception related to event configs occurred intermittently during the Lambda Event Configuration Task.
+  - Lambda function creation using the Deploy Lambda stage failed causing subsequent runs of the pipeline to encounter an error that states the function already exists.
+  - The Lambda Cache Refresh Task did not refresh the cache.
+This led to issues where downstream tasks referenced older versions.
+  - A permission issue  caused the Infrastructure view in the UI (Deck) to not display Lambda functions.

 #### Clound Foundry